 The RRP Rule prohibits the use of certain practices.
 These prohibited practices are discussed in this module.
 This module also contains recommendations regarding how to reduce dust during work activities that are not specifically required or addressed in the RRP Rule.
-Certain practices are prohibited by the RRP rule.
+The practices you choose to use in the contained work area must not include prohibited practices.
 Beyond this you are free to use whatever practices get the job done, provided that all dust and debris you generate stays in the work area and does not migrate to other areas or properties.
 The recommendations in this section will assist you by reducing the amount of dust released during work.
 Dust reduction in the work area will make the workplace safer for employees, and will make cleaning easier.